wp-plugins/wp2yt-uploader/readme.txt

 Original release - July 20th, 2013.

 == Demo Page ==
 <p> Check out the <a href="http://evan-herman.com/wp-svg-icon-set-1-example/">demo page</a> before downloading.
-You can see all the icons that come with this plugin, and more on how to use them!</p>
+You can see all the icons that come with this plugin, and more on how to use them!
+The page gets updated very frequently, so check back for future updates.</p>